mctools/ncrystal-notebooks/README.md

   </a>
   * In this example we use ncmat2endf to export ENDF files from NCrystal, then use NJOY to convert these files into ACE format, and add them to OpenMC simulations.

-* [ND2025 Examples: Create a library with extinction](notebooks/contributed/ND2025/ND2025_Extinction_library.ipynb)  <a target="_blank" href="https://colab.research.google.com/github/mctools/ncrystal-notebooks/blob/main/notebooks/contributed/ND2025/ND2025_Extinction_library.ipynb">
+* [ND2025 Examples: Create an ENDF library with extinction](notebooks/contributed/ND2025/ND2025_Extinction_ENDF_library.ipynb)  <a target="_blank" href="https://colab.research.google.com/github/mctools/ncrystal-notebooks/blob/main/notebooks/contributed/ND2025/ND2025_Extinction_library.ipynb">
     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
   </a>
-  * In this example we use ncmat2endf and the extinction plugin, CrysExtn, to create a ENDF file.
+  * In this example we use ncmat2endf and the extinction plugin, CrysExtn, to create an ENDF file.
+We also use NJOY to convert the file into ACE format and investigate the resulting cross sections via OpenMC.

 ## Instructions for running these notebooks.